WilsonCN14/WilsonCN14/README.md

 ### Hello!
 Welcome to my GitHub page! 👋

-- 🔭 I’m currently working on remaking my ChrisTy's Gameshop website I made two years ago for my Web Development course
+- 🔭 I’m currently working on remaking my portfolio website.
 - 🌱 I’m currently learning more about web development.
-I'm watching various LinkedIn Learning courses.
+I'm following the Become a Web Developer learning path in LinkedIn Learning.
 - 📫 How to reach me: WilsonCN14@gmail.com
 - ⚡ Fun fact: My current favorite hobby is painting with acrylics.
-I'm currently working on a winter painting with a cabin next to a lake.
+I'm currently working on a spring painting of a river flowing next to a mountain.

 <!--
 **WilsonCN14/WilsonCN14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.